cchudzicki-ocw-testing/14.771-fall-2021/content/pages/readings.md

 *Sleep*

 - Lim, Julian and David Dinges (2010).
-“A Meta-Analysis of the Impact of Short-Term Sleep Deprivation on Cognitive Variables.”
-Psychological Bulletin 136(3): 375-389.
+“A Meta-Analysis of the Impact of Short-Term Sleep Deprivation on Cognitive Variables.” *Psychological Bulletin* 136(3): 375-389.
 - Walker, Matthew (2017).
-“Why We Sleep”.
+“Why We Sleep.”
 - Bessone, P., Rao, G., Schilbach, F., Schofield, H., & Toma, M. (2021).
-The economic consequences of increasing sleep among the urban poor. *The Quarterly Journal of Economics*, 136(3), 1887-1941.
+"The economic consequences of increasing sleep among the urban poor." *The Quarterly Journal of Economics*, 136(3), 1887-1941.
 - Jagnani, Maulik (2021).
 “Children’s Sleep and Human Capital Production."
 - Rao, Gautam, Susan Redline, Frank Schilbach, Heather Schofield, and Mattie Toma (2021).
 “Informing Policy Through Field Experiments on Sleep Around the World.”
 - Fehr, Ernst and Haushofer, Johannes (2014).
 “On the Psychology of Poverty.” *Science* 344, 862–867.